rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 ```

 Notes:
-  : ensure fields are separated with a comma ','
+  : - ensure fields are separated with a comma ','

-  : database will write the file to a location that you will require root access, such as sudo, in order to move to a more suitable location for further processing
+  : - database will write the file to a location requiring a root access, such as sudo, in order to move it to another location, such as neo4j/import/

-  : resulting CSV will NOT have any headers included.
-We will fix this shortly
+  : - resulting CSV will NOT have any headers included, these will be added next

 2. as a Docker container